pow-auth/pow/guides/api.md

 end
 ```

 The above module includes renewal logic, and will return both an auth token and renewal token when a session is created.
-Be aware that the delete method doesn't invalidate the renewal token, since we only receive the auth token.

 ## API authorization error handler